stuartthomas25/honors-thesis/notes/notes.md

 ## Tuesday, October 6
 - Added MPI to C++
     - Some issues with conversion to C array

 - Make sure in implementation to keep lattice data continuous.

+## Wednesday, October 14
+- How to debug compilation errors?
+    - Can't use print statements like Python.
+    - I can use dummy routines to isolate issues.

+- Priorities:
+    - Ensure that Enrico's project is on the Arxiv while still doing work on my thesis in good faith.

 # References